Chat app Line doubles its stake in Snapchat clone Snow

 Ahead of Snap’s eagerly-awaited IPO, Line, one of the U.S. tech IPO highlights of 2016, has doubled down on sister service and Snapchat clone Snow.

 Line and Snow both share the same parent company — Naver — but the two firms have increasingly become financially entwined.
 Line bought up 25 percent of Snow last September for $45 million, and now it is nearly doubling its equity to 48.6 percent, according to a filing.
-Line didn’t reveal the valuation of the stake, but a Naver representative did confirm that it was calculated by a third party auditor.
+The deal values Snow at around $207 million (235 billion KRW), according a filing in Japanese, up from 200 billion KRW ($177 million) in September.

 Line went public in a dual U.S.-Japan IPO that raised $1.1 billion.
 Shares initially popped 50 percent on the firm’s Tokyo debut, but there’s been little to celebrate since then.
 Line saw user numbers dip for the first time in January — despite a record year of revenue in 2016 — while its userbase increasingly limited to four countries: Japan, Indonesia, Taiwan and Thailand.
 Expanding its presence is an area where it feels that increased collaboration with Snow could bear fruit.